-Eventual gaps (cells lacking unflagged pixels to estimate the background) are filled with the distance-weighted average of the background values of the cells at the edges of the gap.
-Once the background is computed in each cell of the grid, we apply a median filter to suppress possible local overestimations due to residuals from bright stars.
-The background model at the original resolution of the mosaic is determined by a spline-interpolation of the cell values, and is subtracted from the mosaic image.
+Eventual gaps (cells lacking non-flagged pixels to estimate the background) were filled with the distance-weighted average of the background values of the cells at the edges of the gap.
+Once the background was computed in each cell of the grid, we applied a median filter to suppress possible local overestimations due to residuals from bright stars.
+The background model at the original resolution of the mosaic was determined by a spline-interpolation of the cell values, and was subtracted from the mosaic image.
 Two main parameters control the background generation: the grid size, which we set to $256 \times 256$ pixels, and the size of the filter box, which we set to $3 \time 3$ cells.